michaniets/silpac-h2/README.md

 # silpac-h2
 Utilities created in project H2 of the DFG research unit [SILPAC](https://silpac.uni-mannheim.de) (FOR 5157)

 This repository contains mostly scripts that were created for a specific research task (linguistics, psycholinguistics).
-Beware that the author is not a programming export, scripts may not be well documented and often are in a work-in-progress state.
+Note that the author is not a programmer, scripts may not be well documented and are often in a work-in-progress state.
-You are nevertheless welcome to use them, adapt them to your needs and give feedback on them.
+You are welcome to use them, adapt them to your needs and give feedback on them.

 ## pb1-parse-qualtrics.py